geolffreym/react-lca/README.md

 The user experience is important so part of the future should include improvements to the visualization, navigation and pagination of the tree which would have a positive impact on performance and usability.
 eg:

+* Add tree interactivity
 * Remove raw string array to populate tree
 * Dynamically add values to each node
-* Add child nodes directly from parent nodes
+* Add/remove/update child nodes directly from parent nodes
+* Remove sub-trees

-Part of the weaknesses is that the use is not intuitive, since not all users know the array structure.
+For instance part of the weaknesses in the app is that the use is not intuitive, since not all users know the array structure.
 "Not everyone thinks like a programmer"

 # Available Scripts